Free Astrophotography Workshop

 10:00 p.m. - Midnight

-Location: Additional Parking lot across from Visitor Center
+Location: Overflow Parking lot (across from Visitor Center)

 Shuttle hours will be extended for the festival.
-As parking will be limited, we advise parking at the Shuttle Station or boarding from your campground/Lodging in the park.
+Parking at the Telescope field will be limited to disabled visitors unable to use the shuttle, and it is still extremely limited.
+Parking at visitor center not allowed.
+We advise parking at the Shuttle Station in Bryce City or boarding from your campground/Lodging in the park.
 Shuttles will run until 12:15 a.m.

 Volunteers point their telescopes at some of the night sky's most spectacular sights.
 White-light flashlights are prohibited due to their negative impact on night vision.